sustech-topology/TopCap/model comparison/README.md

 ## File Overview

 ### 1. `MFCC_GRU_classification_model.py`
-This script implements a GRU-based classifier for MFCC features.
+This script corresponding to scetion2.1.2 of the paper implements a GRU-based classifier for MFCC features.

 - **Data Loading & Feature Extraction:**
   - Loads audio files (WAV format) from separate directories for voiced and voiceless sounds.